 This resulted in:

-- A full fabric thermal upgrade, taking consideration of historic England detailing
+- A full fabric thermal upgrade, taking consideration of Historic England detailing

 - Futureproofed heating system to facilitate air source heat pumps